Kyriosity/read-write/README+/pencraft/README+/tech-docu.md

 ## Some guidelines to contribute

 + First and foremost, the less docu covers essentials the better for all (unless the subject deserves its own wiki).
-+ **Split the flow.** Long-running sentences, paragraphs, and sections are first-degree misdemeanors.
++ **Split the flow.** Long-running sentences, paragraphs, and chapters are first-degree misdemeanors.
 + Except for citations use quotation marks for metaphors while _italic_ to introduce terms.
 Example:
 > To compare _multitasking_ vs. _parallelism_ imagine the CPU being a "kitchen" where a quick cook vs. an orderly brigade can prepare the same courses.